 It has a mild fishy taste.
 Definitely better than most cod liver oils I’ve tried.

 This post was sponsored by Corganic.
-I was already a customer of theirs, but when they offered to send me another bottle of cod liver oil plus butter oil I didn’t say no. Never say no to butter, folks.
+I was already a customer of theirs, but when they offered to send me another bottle of cod liver oil I didn’t say no. Never say no to butter, folks.
 Also, thank you for supporting companies that go the extra mile to bring us the best.